 Academia International School provides an unusual level of flexibility.
 Where possible we allow students to excel in their strongest subjects and repeat subjects where they may not have met the minimum progression criteria.
 This means we tend to have mixed-age classes.

-In grades 9 and 10 we follow the International General Certificate of Secondary Education (IGCSE).
+In year 9 and 10 we follow the International General Certificate of Secondary Education (IGCSE).
 Students take between 6 and 10 subjects.
 In order to progress to A Levels students must pass their IGCSEs with a minimum of a 5/9 or B. Students accessing our programme from other educational systems will need to take entrance assessments before they can enter into our 2-year A Level programme

 We supplement our academic programme with a range of exciting non-examined electives such as Art, Coding, Life Skills, Event Management, The Envoys, Student Council and Robotics.
 In addition, we have launched curriculum layering through the performing arts.
 In Basel, our history curriculum is now taught through regular weekly lessons which includes a dedicated drama class designed to supplement and deepen historical knowledge in a multi-sensory, creative and fun way.